 In a statement yesterday, May 19, the Metropolitan Museum of Art in New York announced that it has postponed its reopening date from July 1 to at least mid-August, if not “a few weeks later.”

 According to the statement, the decision was made in keeping with New York State’s phased plan for reopening the city.
 Once it reopens, the Met will likely reduce its days and hours of activity, according to the statement.
 In addition, the museum has canceled all tours, talks, concerts, and events through 2020.
-Furthermore, the Met Gala has officially been canceled for this year.
+Furthermore, the Met Gala has officially been canceled for this year after it was initially postponed.

 The Met, which is celebrating its 150th anniversary this year, is known as a bellwether for movements in the museum world.
 It was the first major New York institution to close its doors in March, leading to a cascade of museum shutdowns in New York and across the country.
 Later in March, the museum sent a letter to its department heads forecasting $100 million in losses and saying it would remain closed until July.
 In April, it laid off 81 employees in its visitor services and retail departments and updated its estimated shortfall to $150 million.